QiuJueqin/color-correction-toolbox/README.md

 <img src="demo/screenshot.gif">

 * This gif is only for demonstration purpose.
 The source image suffered from lots of color degradation, that is why the result looks very bad :joy:
-* Please see `/demo/demo.m` for a more detailed explanation.
+* Please see `/demo/` folder for more detailed usage guides.

 # References